olagodavid/JavaScript/README.md

-# JavaScript
+# My personal web
-Mainly Angular and Node js projects.
+A webpage showcasing some of my work and iformation about me.